exercism/julia/concepts/higher-order-functions/introduction.md

 ## Mapping

 The `map()` function transforms a collection by applying a function to each element.
-This can be similar to [broadcasting][broadcasting] in simple cases, with the output shape matching the input.
+This can be similar to broadcasting in simple cases, with the output shape matching the input.

 ```julia-repl
 julia> map(√, [1, 4, 9])